Alternatives To Condoms | Smart Safe Choices

 Natural Family Planning Individuals wanting hormone-free method willing to track fertility signs diligently; no STI prevention.

-Female Condom People needing latex-free barrier method protecting against STIs; alternative internal condom option.
+Female Condom/Internal Condom People needing latex-free barrier method that may help reduce STI risk; alternative internal condom option.

-Ultimately, alternatives to condoms present viable options tailored to different needs—but none fully replace condoms’ unique dual role in preventing both pregnancy and sexually transmitted infections simultaneously.
+Ultimately, alternatives to condoms present viable options tailored to different needs—but most do not fully replace condoms’ unique dual role in reducing both pregnancy risk and sexually transmitted infection risk simultaneously.
 Understanding each method’s strengths helps make informed choices aligned with personal health goals while maintaining safety at every turn.

 Key Takeaways: Alternatives To Condoms